 - Discarding your throwaway clothes when you see the volunteers holding the “Throw me your clothes!” signs at the Start Line and first couple Aid Stations

-- Visiting the “Sustainability Stations” at the Finish Line to discard your waste in the correct container
+- Visiting the “Sustainability Stations” at the Expo and Finish Line to discard your waste in the correct container

 - Taking public transportation to or from the Expo or on race day–or, if your legs aren’t too tired, use the free bike valet on the Capitol Mall